zogar1993/jsonkraken/README.md

 A JsonValue is always a consistent json representation should it be serialized.
 This means it verifies the following in all its operations:

-- Added an element, its type is valid (JsonValue, Boolean, String, Char and Number, and they may be null).
+- Added an element, its type is valid (JsonValue, Boolean, String, Char or Number, and they may be null).
 - Added a JsonValue, it does not provoke a circular reference.

 In cases where the validation fails, an exception will be thrown.